Career Timeline of Brian Moynihan: Major Achievements and Milestones

 Discover the career path of Brian Moynihan, from the first major opportunity to industry-changing achievements.

-Brian Thomas Moynihan is an American lawyer and banker who currently serves as the Chairman, President, and CEO of Bank of America.
-He assumed these leadership roles in 2010 and has since been responsible for guiding one of the world's largest financial institutions.
-His career reflects a blend of legal expertise and banking acumen, positioning him as a key figure in the financial sector.
+Brian Moynihan is an American lawyer and banker who serves as the Chairman, President, and CEO of Bank of America.
+He assumed these leadership roles in 2010 and continues to hold them.
+His career is primarily centered around the banking and finance industry, marking him as a key figure in the American financial landscape.

 In April 1993, Brian Moynihan joined Fleet Boston bank as a deputy general counsel.

-In 1999, Brian Moynihan became an executive vice president at Fleet, managing its brokerage and wealth management division.
+In 1999, Brian Moynihan became an executive vice president, managing Fleet's brokerage and wealth management division.

 September 2008: CEO of Merrill Lynch

-In September 2008, Brian Moynihan was named CEO of Merrill Lynch after its sale to Bank of America.
+In September 2008, Brian Moynihan was named CEO of Merrill Lynch after its sale to BofA.

 January 2009: President of Consumer and Small Business Banking at Bank of America